What Does A True Alpha Female Stand For?

 Really though, shifting energy from having been abused forever has been the most intoxicating experience for me; the power of reaffirming myself and my beliefs regularly takes me places I have never been before; I want positive self-affirmations to ask me out.
 I want them to wine and dine me and woo me every second.
 I want them to invite me on a lavish and romantic Caribbean cruise and propose to me in an adventurous and fashionable way and...

 ....uh, well, maybe I should stay focused here.
 If some of these goals seem a bit much, at the moment, I suggest you start off small, in low-stakes situations, such as in being a tourist of your own city, learning a new language, trying a new food, volunteering at a local pet shelter, calling a friend you haven't seen in a while, doing one kind deed for a stranger no matter how seemingly small.
-Get out of the house just for the sake of it, even when you don't feel like it.
-Being in harmony with our own energy makes our lives much lighter, which, ultimately, provides the greatest satisfaction and fulfillment.
+Get out of the house just for the sake of it, even if you feel like staying home.
+Aligning ourselves in harmony with our own energies makes our lives much lighter, which, ultimately, provides the greatest satisfaction and fulfillment.